Update v2.0.0: Improved Video Connections

 WebRTC tech advances fast, especially during the last year. – To support webcam streams, we used a library called PeerJS, which is discontinued now.

 So this caused our live video streams to progressively have unsuccessful connections.
-You’re probably familiar with it if you’ve seen ‘black screens’ while using our webcam roulette.
+You’re probably familiar with it if you’ve seen ‘blank screens’ while using our webcam roulette.

 That’s why our development team rebuilt the backend to cut out the library. – Without going into the details, we made a custom solution that doesn’t have dependencies.
 Furthermore, it’s set up in a way that’ll easily let us maintain support as the tech innovates.